CN-UPB/DeepCoMP/README.md

 ## Todos

+**Next**: RLlib training: Configure where stats are saved using tune (see rllib-example.py); then plot and save agent. then testing. once that works, go full rllib; remove stable baselines

 * Multiple UEs:
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical
     * Collaborative learning: Share experience or gradients to train agents together.
 Use same NN.
 Later separate NNs?
 Federated learing.